karinlag/submit_ena/submitreads.md

    </SAMPLE>
 </SAMPLE_SET>
 ```
-In this XML snippet, other information can also be added.
+In this XML snippet, other information can also be added as SAMPLE ATTRIBUTEs.
 Some things that should be considered is to add the isolation year (collection_date) and what it was isolated from (isolation_source).
-That would then look like this:
+That could then look like this:

 ```
 <?xml version="1.0" ?>